-- Justified in Henry's case: gaining the weight required or wearing a fat suit large enough to be even close to realistic would have been rather detrimental to Jonathan Rhys Meyers' health.
+- Henry VIII didn't marry Anne Boleyn until he was nearly forty two, but in the series he looks like he's in his late twenties or early thirties - until he abruptly ages in the fourth season.
+Kate Beaton has fun with this.
+Of course gaining the weight required or wearing a fat suit large enough to be even close to realistic would have been rather detrimental to Jonathan Rhys Meyers' health.

 - Spiritual Successor The Borgias does a bit better averting this: most of the characters, if painted by Renaissance artists, wouldn't look too dissimilar from their real counterparts' portraits.
 There's a major offense, however, in the case of Jeremy Irons as Rodrigo Borgia: regardless of how attractive Irons himself is, he's still tall and slender and with a full head of hair where the real Rodrigo resembled a short, fat, bald bulldog of a man.

-- The legendary Merlin was normally depicted as a shape-shifter with no true, stable form.
+- Merlin follows The Tudors route of having its male lead, well known for having his middle-aged appereance as his common appereance, played by a young hottie.
+This case at least can have the justification that the legendary Merlin was normally depicted as a shape-shifter with no true, stable form.
 He usually kept the frail old man's appearance while serving Arthur, but became a handsome youth to seduce maidens and at times isolated himself from humanity entirely by turning into a tree.

-- Semi-aversion: Julius Caesar◊ was a rather striking-looking man in real life and Ciaran Hinds is a reasonably fair fit.
+- Julius Caesar◊ was a rather striking-looking man in real life and Ciarán Hinds is a reasonably fair fit.
 That said, very few depictions (Rome included) give him his historically accurate thinning/receding hair in later life.

 - Little House on the Prairie: Michael Landon as Charles Ingalls.
 Landon was a lot better-looking than the person he portrayed on TV.
 Ingalls had a Santa Claus beard, but Landon was clean-shaven, even when he spent days or weeks without seeing a razor.